mwelponer/pureMVC/README.md

 - in the last body tab Text change it to JSON
 - send

-Or you can use the tool itself (better on a second PC), see below
+You can also use the same tool in client mode (see below) to send messages to another PC where an instance of the same tool is acting as a server.

 ### Using the tool as a client
 Let's say you are PCa (192.168.1.1) and you want to send a json message to